SkillfulPainter/gaussian_data_extractor/README.md

 ## Overview
 This Python tool is designed to automate the extraction of quantum chemical descriptors from Gaussian calculation output files (`.log`) and perform subsequent multivariate statistical analysis.

-It is specifically tailored for analyzing ionic liquid systems (Cation/Anion/Solvent interactions), extracting electronic, thermodynamic, and steric properties, and performing backward stepwise linear regression to model experimental properties (e.g., Conductivity).
+It is specifically tailored for analyzing DFT calculations of small organic molecules, extracting physical organic descriptors, and performing stepwise linear regression to model experimental properties.
+* The current version only contains the data extractor part.
+The QSAR modeling part will be uploaded in the future.

 ## Key Features
 * **Batch Extraction:** Automatically processes multiple molecules based on numerical indices found in filenames.